Relation between semigroup growth and resolvent decay for immediately differentiable semigroups: Growth of Banach space semigroups

 The proof is divided into three steps.
 In Step~1, we decompose $f_x - \phi_R*f_x$ into three components and obtain an upper bound for each.
-In Step~2, we unify these upper bounds using $M_{\log}^{-1}$, which leads to an overall estimate for $\|f_x - \phi_R*f_x\|$.
+In Step~2, we combine these upper bounds in terms of $M_{\log}^{-1}$, which leads to an overall estimate for $\|f_x - \phi_R*f_x\|$.
 In Step~3, using this result and Lemma~\ref{lem:phiR_f_bound}, we derive an estimate for the rate of growth of $\|AT(t)\|$ as $t \downarrow 0$.

 Step~1.
 Let $x \in D(A^3)$.
 Then, for all $t >0$ and $n \in \mathbb{N}$,

 see, e.g., \cite[Corollary~III.5.16]{Engel2000}.
 On the other hand, since